Oktoberfest Music Competition

 The top 3 were played at the “Brass Wiesn” in Eching.

-Now the final phase is underway.
 The starting signal was given on Saturday, August 2, at the Brass Wiesn in Eching.
 On the stage of the well-known brass band festival, the finalists' songs were played live in front of an audience for the first time by the Wiesnkapelle “Die Blechblos'n” brass band.

 And this is how the competition went